 Then, when you click "login" when visiting Racery, check "use my passcode" and then enter your PIN.

 You get to keep logging miles and competing until the race period is over!
-At the bottom of the athletes leader board, you'll find an ultra leaderboard.
-When you finish the original distance and then next logs miles, you also appear in the ultra leaderboard, your total miles tallied.
+Once you (or your team) have finished the original distance and then next logs miles, you (or your team) will also appear in the ultra leader board, with your total miles tallied.
 The order of racers/teams that finished the first loop is reflected by their position in the first loop's leader board.
 (Backdated miles won't change order of "finished" competitors.)

 In all our races, racers can track friends and colleagues using a filter we call "groups."